Carl J. Fichtenbaum MD

-The Associate Chair of Research, Sakthivel Sadayappan, PhD, MBA and Associate Chair of Translational Research Carl Fichtenbaum, MD, the Research Governance Committee and the Academic Research Service staff work together to foster discovery, innovation, mentoring and collaboration.
+The Vice Chair of Basic Research, Sakthivel Sadayappan, PhD, MBA and Vice Chair of Clinical Research Carl Fichtenbaum, MD, the Research Governance Committee and the Academic Research Service staff work together to foster discovery, innovation, mentoring and collaboration.

 Our internal medicine awards program, our Supported research rotations for medical residents, Stipend and tuition support for first-year graduate students in our Pathobiology and Molecular Medicine program , and fellow to faculty program that identifies, supports and guides medical or postdoctoral fellows through a comprehensive research driven program that results in appointment as a faculty member, our J-club and our An Academic Research Services office that will aid faculty in all aspects of their research program have been critical for maintaining legitimate research activity, providing seed money for garnering ultimate external awards and for the gathering of preliminary data for future research activity.

 Our total research holdings are now over $89 million dollars.
 This remains at an all-time high year-to-year